-Originally a Hunter Davies book about teenage love and lust in mid-60s Carlisle, Here We Go Round The Mulberry Bush made it to the big screen in 1968, courtesy of director Clive Donner.
+Originally a Hunter Davies book about mid-60s Carlisle, Here We Go Round The Mulberry Bush made it to the big screen in 1968.

-It got a fairly muted critical response at the time, but time has been particularly kind to it.
-Indeed, Here We Go Round The Mulberry Bush is now seen as the archetypal swinging 60s movie.
+That was care of director Clive Donner and to be honest, it got a fairly muted critical response at the time.
+But the intervening years have been particularly kind to it.
+Indeed, Here We Go Round The Mulberry Bush is now seen as an archetypal swinging 60s movie.
 Not bad for something set in the humble surroundings of the new town of Stevenage.

 So what does Jamie do?
 Simple – he gets on with his studies, does his deliveries and spends his spare time chasing all the other girls in the area, from the slightly dim and downmarket ‘runny old’ Linda (Adrienne Posta) to the upmarket ‘posh totty’ of Caroline Beauchamp (Angela Scoular) and Audrey (Vanessa Howard), not to mention the church-loving Paula (Sheila White).
 All with varying degrees of success, although mostly it’s a big, fat fail for our wannabe teenage lothario.

-Eventually he breaks his sexual duck and even gets in with the girl of his dreams.
+Eventually, he gets in with the girl of his dreams.
 But is Jamie’s fairy tale all he dreamt of and wanted?
-Of course it isn’t…although that doesn’t stop Jamie’s world from coming to a happy conclusion.
+Of course, it isn’t…although that doesn’t stop Jamie’s world from coming to a happy conclusion.
 Well, sort of.

-It all sounds very simplistic and to be honest, it pretty much is good, simple, sixties-style fun.
-But Here We Go Round The Mulberry Bush does have more to offer than a bit of comedic slap and tickle and a particularly ‘groovy’ soundtrack.
+It all sounds very simplistic and to be honest, it pretty much is that.
+Good, simple, sixties-style fun.
+But Here We Go Round The Mulberry Bush does have more to offer than a bit of old school slap and tickle and a particularly ‘groovy’ soundtrack.

 What it does have is Stevenage, for a start.
-Ok, it’s not exactly Carnaby Street, but it was pitched as ‘the mood of swinging new Britain’ and adds a layer of optimism to a movie that all too easily could have ended up as another dark, grey, kitchensink flick if it was actually set in the original location of Carlisle.
+Ok, it’s not exactly Carnaby Street, but it was pitched as ‘the mood of swinging new Britain’ and adds a layer of optimism to a movie that all too easily could have ended up as another dark, grey, ‘kitchensink’ flick if it was actually set in the original location of Carlisle.
 Not that I’ve anything against Carlisle.
+Far from it.

 It also has a superb cast.
-Despite being 23 when he played the role, Barry Evans pulls off the excitable, occasionally confident, but self-aware schoolboy role with some style, ably supported on the male side by the likes of Christopher Timothy as best mate Spike, Nicky Henson and Roy Holder.
-Much is made of the women’s clothing in the movie, but check out the blokes’ clobber too for an idea of period looks – anyone who thought trainers only went mainstream in the 70s should check out Spike’s Adidas footwear.
+Despite being 23 when he played the role, Barry Evans pulls off the excitable, occasionally confident, but self-aware schoolboy role with some style.
+He is also ably supported on the male side by the likes of Christopher Timothy as best mate Spike, Nicky Henson and Roy Holder.
+Much is made of the women’s clothing in the movie, but check out the blokes’ clobber too for an idea of the period look.
+Anyone who thought trainers only went mainstream in the 70s should check out Spike’s Adidas footwear.

 Not only that, Here We Go Round The Mulberry Bush screams with optimism.
 From the bright, psychedelic opening titles to the tunes of Traffic and the Spencer Davis Group (who appear in the movie as a church fete act), not to mention the previously-mentioned new town and the joys of youth – a party at the drop of hat, a girl on every corner and the optimism of the times, where hard work at school would get you a new career in a new (or old) town.
 It’s all here and more.